naubull2/codingtests/leetcode/quick-prep/33_Search_in_Rotated_Sorted_Array/NOTE.md

 # Notes on Success
-+ We expand all cases of sorted range of left, mid and right.
-	Then we specify edge cases where binary search works differently.
-  Otherwise we run standard binary search.
++ We do a binary search but with special cases where we should look in to the opposite direction as opposed to regular binary search

+  - The key here is to observe carefully where we want to look into.

 > Time : O(logN) , Space : O(1)